Best Hiking Tents for Overnight Treks and Backpacking Trips

 Price is always important, no matter what you’re buying.
 You’ll find that most tents are priced similarly, with a few exceptions.
 If you’re planning to use your tent a lot and possibly in harsh conditions, don’t be afraid to spend a bit more.
 It’s an old saying, but it’s usually true, you get what you pay for.

-Best 1-Person Hiking Tents
+Top 8 Best Hiking Tents in Australia

 If you’re looking for a compact-sized, 1-person hiking tent, the following two tents are very good options to consider: